The action of contact transformations pseudogroup on the second order ODEs which are cubic in second derivative

 \subsection{Introduction}

 The problem of equivalence of second order ODEs of the form

 under the action of some transformations pseudogroup was the subject of many papers.
 S.\,Lie proved that any two such equations are equivalent under the action of the pseudo\-group of contact transformations on the space $\mathbb{R}^3(x,y,p)$.
 A.\,Tresse~\cite{Tr2} found the complete set of differential invariants of the ODE~(\ref{du1}) under the action of the pseudogroup of point transformations.
-B.\,Kruglikov~\cite{Krug} completely described the algebra of differential invariants and solved the problem of point equivalence of such ODEs.
+B.\,Kruglikov in his review paper~\cite{Krug} presented the complete description of the algebra of differential invariants and the solution of the problem of point equivalence of such ODEs.

 We consider the problem of equivalence of the ODEs of the form

 under the action of the pseudogroup of contact transformations.
 We suppose that this equation has $n$ distinct roots